Thursday, October 3, 2024

 What is the "Lake Chapala Area"?

-We define it as the whole area of the lake plus all land within 15km (or 7 miles) of the edge of the lake.
+We define it as the whole area of the lake plus all land within 15km (or 7 miles) from the edge of the lake.

 Lake Chapala Birders is an informal group of bird observers led by John and Rosemary Keeling.

-Illustrated color folders showing our common birds are once again available for $200 pesos at Diane Pearl's Gallery, 11 am to 4 pm, Santa Margarita #23, at the east end of Riberas del Pilar.
-Also available from John Keeling.
+Illustrated color folders showing our common birds are available for $200 pesos at Diane Pearl's Gallery, 11 am to 4 pm, Santa Margarita #23, at the east end of Riberas del Pilar.
+Also available from John Keeling on bird walks.

 We like to hear of bird sightings at: chapalabirders@yahoo.com.